 - Sugar.
 I used Turbinado sugar, but white sugar will work.
 I would not recommend brown sugar.

-- Measure 3 cups rolled oats into a blender and process.
+Step 4: Measure the oats into a blender and process.
 Scrape everything into the mixing bowl.
-Add 2 tsp cornstarch and mix.
-Chill in the refrigerator for 1 full hour.
-You cannot skip this step.
+Add the cornstarch and mix until combined.

-- Bake for 8-11 minutes, or until the edges of the cookies are JUST lightly browned.
-Let the cookies cool on the pan for 10 minutes.
-Gently remove to a cooling wire rack and allow the cookies to cool completely before storing.
+Step 9: Let the cookies cool on the pan for 10 minutes.
+Gently remove to a cooling wire rack and allow the peanut butter oat cookies to cool completely before storing them in an airtight container or freezer bag.

 This batter isn’t like most cookie batters – it will seem crumbly and dry due to the peanut butter.
 But DON’T WORRY.
 Make this recipe exactly as written AND use the following tips.
-Then you’ll have the most amazing peanut butter oatmeal cookies in no time.
+Then you’ll have the most amazing peanut butter oatmeal cookies in no time!

 - Use a cookie scoop.
 I feel like a broken record with my cookie scoop.
-I use it for everything from our favorite chocolate chip cookies, to 15-minute Italian meatballs, to freezing yogurt.
+I use it for everything from our favorite chocolate chip cookies to 15-minute Italian meatballs to freezing yogurt.
 This is the one I have and I LOVE it.
-Using a cookie scoop really helps with the cookie shaping process.
+Using a cookie scoop really helps with the cookie-shaping process.
 They’re all the same size, they bake evenly, and the kids don’t argue over who gets the bigger cookies.

 - Use a Silpat mat.
 This handy thing makes clean up simple AND it helps the cookies bake evenly without getting too crispy too soon.
 This is the set I have and use ALL the time, including any time I have to knead bread dough.
 It helps to keep the counters clean!

-- Use a wet fork to make a criss-cross.
+- Use a wet fork to make a crisscross.
 It’s SO much easier to make those cute fork marks using a wet fork versus a dry fork.
 You can mark about 4 cookies before needing to re-wet the fork, so you don’t have to worry about spending a ton of time going back and forth.

 - Let the cookies cool.
 Peanut butter cookies tend to be crumbly, again, thanks to the peanut butter.
 I know it’s hard to not eat them straight out of the oven, but if you let them cool for at least 10 minutes on a cooling rack (this is the set I have), they won’t fall apart on you!

-- If you freeze baked cookies, make sure you double wrap them so that they don’t get freezer burned and start to dry out on you.
+- If you freeze baked cookies, make sure you double-wrap them so that they don’t get freezer-burned and start to dry out on you.
 I recommend freezing in small freezer bags, and then again in gallon-size freezer bags.
 Remember that you can use plastic bags more than once to keep your waste down.

 This recipe makes 30-35 cookies when you use two tablespoons of dough per cookie (that’s two small scoops).